 Everyone will experience a SI room differently.
 Each session is specially crafted to suit each individual’s needs.
 Whether you need more time to develop your vestibular skills on the platform swing or if you want to challenge your proprioceptive system by creating a soft play tower.

 Check out the video below to meet the OT’s at More Rehab and watch them explain how each sensory element is used within their space.

 If you’d like more information about creating your own Sensory Integration space, get in touch with a member of our sensory team.
 They’ll be more than happy to help.

-If you’ve already got your own SI space and are looking for some new sensory elements to brighten up the space, check out our Sensory Integration collection.
+If you’ve already got your own SI space and are looking for some new sensory elements to brighten up your space, check out our Sensory Integration collection.